Independent Film Company: Rebrand

-On May 6, 2025, IFC Films announced that it would rebrand their name to Independent Film Company, a name that holds the IFC backronym, with its parent group renamed from AMC Networks Entertainment Group to IFC Entertainment Group.
+In May 2025, IFC Films, which was turning 25 years old, announced that it would rebrand as the Independent Film Company, a name that holds the IFC backronym.
+The company's parent group would also change its name from AMC Networks Entertainment Group to the IFC Entertainment Group.
 Independent Film Company unveiled a new logo, alongside an on-screen logo animation featuring music composed by Adam "Ad-Rock" Horovitz of Beastie Boys.